Creative Entrepreneurs Need to Charge What Their Work is Worth

 I once saw a freelancer writer in a Facebook group for creative entrepreneurs share something that ruffled my feathers.
 A client wanted her to write “easy” 500-word blog posts for $25 each; she didn’t have time and wondered if anyone was interested in the project.

-After 20 years as a professional writer and 11 owning my own freelance business, I’ve witnessed a slow but steady decline in pay rates for my profession.
+After 20 years as a professional writer and 11 owning my own freelance business, I’ve witnessed a slow but steady decline in pay rates for the profession.
 Landing assignments for $1/word (an average rate just 15 years ago) is now nearly impossible.

 Writing is no longer valued, and the Internet is to blame.

 Anyone can start a blog and call themselves a writer.
 It doesn’t matter if they have education or experience, or whether they understand grammar, ethics, or storytelling.
 In the last decade, these self-proclaimed writers have been competing for freelance writing gigs alongside professionals like myself.

 When you’ve been writing for fun and for free, $25 for a blog post may sound like a big payday.
 When you make your living as a writer, however, $25 is a slap in the face.